pstadler/flightplan/README.md

 ### flightplan.local(fn) → this

 Calling this method registers a local flight.
-Local flights are executed on your local host.
+Local flights are executed on your localhost.
 When `fn` gets called a `Transport` object is passed with the first argument.

 ```javascript